-The ARM Cortex-M3 includes three AHB-Lite buses: the system bus, the I-code bus, and the D-code bus (see Figure 1).
-The I-code and D-code core buses are faster than the system bus and are used similarly to Tightly Coupled Memory (TCM) interfaces: one bus dedicated for instruction fetch (I-code) and one bus for data access (D-code).
+The Arm Cortex-M3 includes three AHB-Lite buses: the system bus, the I-code bus, and the D-code bus (see Figure 1).
+The I-code and D-code core buses are faster than the system bus and are used similarly to TCM interfaces: one bus dedicated for instruction fetch (I-code) and one bus for data access (D-code).
 The use of two core buses allows for simultaneous operations if concurrent operations target different devices.

-The LPC1759/58/56/54/52/51 use a multi-layer AHB matrix to connect the ARM Cortex-M3 buses and other bus masters to peripherals in a flexible manner that optimizes performance by allowing peripherals that are on different slaves ports of the matrix to be accessed simultaneously by different bus masters.
+The LPC17xx use a multi-layer AHB matrix to connect the Arm Cortex-M3 buses and other bus masters to peripherals in a flexible manner that optimizes performance by allowing peripherals that are on different slaves ports of the matrix to be accessed simultaneously by different bus masters.

-8.2 ARM Cortex-M3 processor
+8.2 Arm Cortex-M3 processor

-The ARM Cortex-M3 is a general purpose, 32-bit microprocessor, which offers high performance and very low power consumption.
-The ARM Cortex-M3 offers many new features, including a Thumb-2 instruction set, low interrupt latency, hardware division, hardware single-cycle multiply, interruptable/continuable multiple load and store instructions, automatic state save and restore for interrupts, tightly integrated interrupt controller with wakeup interrupt controller, and multiple core buses capable of simultaneous accesses.
+The Arm Cortex-M3 is a general purpose, 32-bit microprocessor, which offers high performance and very low power consumption.
+The Arm Cortex-M3 offers many new features, including a Thumb-2 instruction set, low interrupt latency, hardware divide, interruptible/continuable multiple load and store instructions, automatic state save and restore for interrupts, tightly integrated interrupt controller with wake-up interrupt controller, and multiple core buses capable of simultaneous accesses.